 Guests can be injured in Las Vegas hotels and resorts just as easily as any other location.
 And when that injury is based on the hotel's negligence, guests are entitled to recover compensatory damages under Nevada law.

-But dealing with a large hotel conglomerate can be challenging.
+However, dealing with a large hotel conglomerate can be challenging.
 That's where we come in.

 Our Las Vegas personal injury lawyers have the experience to protect your rights following an injury at a hotel in Nevada.
 We know how to negotiate with the companies that own and operate these establishments so that you can get the compensation you need and deserve.